vincepr/TestingFixtures/README.md

 }
 ```

 - We have some Repository or Process that directly accesses the db.
-That we intend to test directly or in an
+That we intend to test directly or in a
   combined integration test scenario.
 ```csharp
 public class SomeProcessWithDbAccess(IDbContextFactory<MyDbContext> _contextFactory)
 {